tvdtb/java-ci-docker/README.md

 * Server Administration -> Repositories -> Create a hosted repository of type `maven/hosted` e.g. `ci-java` using the created blob store and version policy `mixed`
 * Modify repository `maven-public` and add `ci-java`
+* For e.g. Spring Boot create a proxied m2-repository for `https://repo.spring.io/release/` and add this to `maven-public` as well
 * Create a role eg. `nx-java`
 * Assign Privilege `nx-repository-view-`[repository-type]`-`[repository-name]`-*`
 * Assign Roles `nx-anonymous`